halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-sales-receivables.md

-# How to: Setup Sales & Receivables
+# How to setup Sales and Receivables

 The Dynamics NAV Labour Hire module comprises and requires various areas within Dynamics NAV to be configured in order for it to operate.